Installing Concrete5 on CentOS 6.7

 # mysql> SELECT @@character_set_database, @@collation_database; +--------------------------+----------------------+ | @@character_set_database | @@collation_database | +--------------------------+----------------------+ | latin1 | latin1_swedish_ci | +--------------------------+----------------------+

 That's no good!
-By the way, this is the state when running MySQL with the default settings.
+This is what it looks like when you run MySQL with absolutely no default settings.

 # mysql> alter database concrete5 character set utf8; # mysql> use concrete5 Database changed # mysql> SELECT @@character_set_database, @@collation_database; +--------------------------+----------------------+ | @@character_set_database | @@collation_database | +--------------------------+----------------------+ | utf8 | utf8_general_ci | +--------------------------+----------------------+ 1 row in set (0.00 sec)